kdeldycke/click-extra/docs/config.md

 ### YAML

-The example above was given for a TOML configuration file, but is working as-is with YAML.
+The example above, given for a TOML configuration file, is working as-is with YAML.

 Just replace the TOML file with the following configuration at `~/.config/my-cli/config.yaml`: